britishgas-engineering/ember-appointment-slots-pickers/README.md

 ## Choose your own calendventure ##

-At the time of writing, you can use any of the following children calendar components (screenshots are at the end of the issue):
+At the time of writing, you can use any of the following children calendar components:

 * [easy-slot-picker](https://britishgas-engineering.github.io/ember-appointment-slots-pickers/#/demo/slots-pickers/easy-slot-picker)
 * [slots-picker/desktop](https://britishgas-engineering.github.io/ember-appointment-slots-pickers/#/demo/slots-pickers/desktop)